-Jenny says the most important consideration when working to protect your children is to "be very careful about who watches your kids."
-Make sure that your children's caretakers are people you completely trust.
-Jenny says she is "amazed when families leave their children with neighbors, casual friends and people they barely know."
+The most important consideration when working to protect your children is to be very careful about who watches your kids.
+Make sure that your children's caretakers are people you completely trust, and think twice before leaving your children with neighbors, casual friends or other people you don't know well.

-Jenny also suggests that parents be wary of "a male friend who insists on babysitting your kids or a person who takes surprising, unusual or excessive interest in your children."
+Be especially wary of a male friend who insists on babysitting your kids or a person who takes surprising, unusual or excessive interest in your children.

 A question that parents don't often consider is, "Who is watching your children in church groups or youth organizations?"
-Jenny says that parents should always "inquire about the policies regarding whether or not children are left alone with adults.
-Some groups insist that all children be accompanied by at least two adults at a time."
+Parents should always inquire about the policies regarding whether or not children are left alone with adults.
+Some groups insist that all children be accompanied by at least two adults at a time.
 If your child is being left alone with one adult, without any other supervision, you need to be aware.

 In order to protect your children, there needs to be open lines of communication between yourself and your kids, as well as within the extended family.

-Most importantly, you need to talk to your children about abuse as soon as they are able to understand language.
-Make them aware that though most people are trustworthy, there are people out there who may want to harm them.
+Most importantly, talk to your children about abuse as soon as they are able to understand language.
+Make them aware that although most people are trustworthy, there are people out there who may want to harm them.
 Teach them about the proper names of their body parts and which are private.
-Jenny says to tell your kids to "trust their instincts.
+Tell your kids to trust their instincts.
 If someone is making them uncomfortable, tell them they should talk to a trusted adult immediately.
-Let them know they should not be embarrassed to ask for help."
+Let them know they should not be embarrassed to ask for help.

-Though it is essential to teach your children about sexual abuse, Jenny says, "it is unfair to make children responsible for their own safety."
+Though it is essential to teach your children about sexual abuse, it's unfair to make children responsible for their own safety.
 This is why parents need to be aware and make every effort to see that children are safe and well supervised.